jweinst1/expression-based-lang/README.md

 Register based machines use a finite number of registers to facilitate computation.
 This is generally very diffcult to capture within a virtual machine.
 Lua has done this though, however.

+## Automata-based Machine

+This prototype uses a state map, to implement more of a FSA type of virtual machine.
+It uses a system such as `<set val>`, as an instruction to set a value, than takes in a series of state changing instructions to alter that value.
+Instructions also handle nested values.

+So an example is the expression `5 + (6 - 2)`, would be translated to something like

 ## Example